Wagoner DE standout Isaac Smith changes his commitment from TU to Texas Tech

 “Tonight, after tons of consideration, mom tears, talking with my family, I have made the final decision to further my academic and athletic career at Texas Tech University!!” he posted on his Twitter account.

+Rated a three-star prospect by 247Sports, Smith committed to the Golden Hurricane on April 15.
+He received his offer from Texas Tech on Oct.
+12.

+Smith is in his second full season with the Bulldogs after moving from archrival Coweta before his junior year.

-Smith, rated among the state's top defensive players, moved from Coweta to archrival Wagoner as a junior and had 122 tackles — including 24 for loss — helping lead the Bulldogs to a 4A state-semifinal finish.
+Last season, he totaled 122 tackles (including 24 for loss), helping lead the Bulldogs to a 10-3 record and Class 4A state runner-up finish.

-As a senior, he has 47 total tackles, 11 tackles for loss, six sacks and six quarterback hurries, helping lead a No. 1 team that has allowed only 25 points in eight games while pitching five shutouts.
+As a senior, he has 51 tackles (including 11 for loss), six sacks and 16 quarterback hurries, despite missing two games with a deep bone bruise.
+The 4A No. 1 Bulldogs (8-0) have allowed only 25 points in eight games with five shutouts.

 “We support Isaac and his family in their decision and look forward to watching his career progress at the next level,” Wagoner coach Dale Condict said.